 The Five Love Languages

-I wish I’d known about the 5 Love Languages before I got married.
+I wish I’d known about the 5 Love Languages before I got married (the first time)

 When I was married, and after my daughter was born I started seeing a therapist.
 One of the reasons was because I was unhappy in my marriage.
 My therapist told me about a book The Five Love Languages* by Gary Chapman.
 I read the book and was astonished.
 This book affected me on so many levels and I was kinda pissed that I hadn't heard about this book a few years earlier.
 I was excited to finally understand my own love needs and it explained why I was so unhappy in my marriage.
 My needs were not being met.
 I felt that there was too much bitterness and resentment between me and my then-husband that it wasn’t going to help.